openshift-labs/learn-katacoda/middleware/middleware-kogito/optaplanner-knapsack/03-implement-planning-solution.md

 ### Valuerange Provider

 Next, we can add the _valuerange provider_ to our solution class.
-This is provider of the valuerange of our `selected` planning variable that we've defined in our `Ingot` planning entity class.
+This is the provider of the valuerange of our `selected` planning variable that we've defined in our `Ingot` planning entity class.
 Since this planning variable is a `Boolean`, we need to create a `Boolean` value range:

 <pre class="file" data-filename="./knapsack-optaplanner-quarkus/src/main/java/com/redhat/knapsackoptaplanner/domain/KnapsackSolution.java" data-target="insert" data-marker="//Add selected valuerangeprovider here">
   @ValueRangeProvider(id = "selected")